develop-me/bootcamp--week-06--php/challenges/06-oop/README.md

 Uncomment lines 23-24 of `app/Challenges.php` to get get the Tricksy code running.

-1) Create a new class `Recipe` in the `App\Recipes` namespace and copy across your `Ingredient` class from the Autoloading challenges.
+1) Create a new class `Recipe` in the `App\Tricksy\Cooking` namespace and copy across your `Ingredient` class from the Autoloading challenges (you'll need to change its namespace).
 The Recipe class should accept `Ingredient`s and generate a recipe.

     **Hint**: you can use `"\n"` to add a line break to a string